bbc/gel/src/components/buttons-and-ctas.md

 1. **Be consistent:** All of your buttons should share the same basic design, and so should all of your CTAs.
 Be consistent with colour, font size and weight, and padding.
 2. **Differentiate buttons and links:** It is recommended your CTAs are visually distinct from your `<button>`s: form should follow function.
 A common approach is to give all `<button>`s a background colour, but make CTAs 'ghosts' (with a transparent background but a surrounding border).
 3. **Give affordance:** Make sure your buttons and CTAs invite the user to click them.
-Use the site's established link color, if not just inherited; include clear hover and focus styles (see below); use imperative language.
+Use the site's established link colour, if not just inherited; include clear hover and focus styles (see below); use imperative language.

 ::: alert Contrast
 No matter the brand colours employed, the contrast between the foreground (text) and background colours must meet minimum contrast requirements (WCAG Level AA[^7])